 The Last Color movie review: Vikas Khanna's picturesque film has the right intent, but not much else

 His varied skills finally coalesce in The Last Color, his first narrative feature based on his book of the same name.
 It's a picturesque work, filled to the brim with meaning and heartwarming intent, though sadly, it also appears to be where Khanna finally meets his match — for the time being, at least.

-For a film dripping with symbols and powerful ideas — the contrast of widows’ ghostly white with the bustling colour of Holi is especially potent — The Last Color is too often held back by the literal, the factual and the logistical.
-This juxtaposition of colour appears just once as an actual contrast on-screen.
+For a film dripping with symbols and powerful ideas — the contrast of widows’ ghostly white with the bustling colour of Holi is especially potent — The Last Color is too often held back by the literal, the factual, and the logistical.
+This juxtaposition of colour appears just once as an actual contrast onscreen.
 For the rest of the runtime, it's relegated to a half-baked motif that characters rarely, if ever, mention (let alone observe).

 A culinary metaphor feels apt for Khanna’s cinematic concoction.
 Each dish is impeccably plated; every scene is filled with frames and movements that exudes allure and purpose.
 But the ingredients don’t quite mix, and don’t sit well in the stomach.
 Each shot carries immense power on its own, but the way they’re cut together rarely creates coherent meaning — each bite leaves a funny aftertaste.

 Like the best meals, films evoke memories, but the story here feels jumbled and repetitive.
-Siddiqui is a firecracker as Chhoti, and her playful dynamic with a world-weary Nina Gupta is a marvel to behold.
+Siddiqui is a firecracker as Chhoti, and her playful dynamic with a world-weary Neena Gupta is a marvel to behold.
 But after a minor hesitance on Noor’s part before she first touches Chhoti, the duo’s scenes soon plateau.
-They exchange thoughts, dreams and personal histories — on paper, their mutual understanding as marginalized people is touching — but rare are the moments where their story has forward momentum.
+They exchange thoughts, dreams and personal histories — on paper, their mutual understanding as marginalised people is touching — but rare are the moments where their story has forward momentum.
 They frequently allude to other characters who are off performing their own, often unrelated tasks, but these supporting players merely veer in and out of Noor and Chhoti’s orbits between their conversations, which begin to feel like scheduled appointments after the third or fourth sit-down.

-Chhoti has a best friend Chintu (Rajeswar Khanna) who you could practically excise from the film and lose little of emotional value.
-Though Chintu also forms a logistical bridge between several key plot points, as does Anarkali (Rudrani Chettri), a trans woman and sex worker who takes Chhoti under her wing, so their presence feels like an awkward catch-22.
-Both Anarkali and Chintu have to face the wrath of local police chief Raja (Aslam Sheikh), as do Raja’s wife and mother, but after a while, the film has hopped so many degrees of separation away from its main characters that it becomes entirely unfocused.
+Chhoti has a best friend Chintu (Rajeswar Khanna), who you could practically excise from the film and lose little of emotional value.
+Though Chintu also forms a logistical bridge between several key plot points, as does Anarkali (Rudrani Chettri), a trans woman and sex worker who takes Chhoti under her wing, so their presence feels like an awkward Catch-22.
+Both Anarkali and Chintu have to face the wrath of local police chief Raja (Aslam Sheikh), as do Raja’s wife and mother.
+But after a while, the film has hopped so many degrees of separation away from its main characters that it becomes entirely unfocused.
 Few of its sprawling subplots are tethered to Chhoti and Noor beyond the vagaries of injustice; the film's tapestry is realistic, but it’s out of tune with the abstract melody Khanna tries to play with his story of dreams unrealised.

 However, where The Last Color feels as meticulously prepped as Khanna’s kitchens is in his partnership with cinematographer Subhransu.
 While the dialogue seldom dramatises the film’s lofty themes, the way the characters are framed positions them within the larger communities they’re a part of.
 In the moments they feel free, they’re also still shackled by tradition; Chhoti emerges from the Ganga, but she has to navigate floating diyas on all sides; she and Noor stand beside the flowing water, but they’re often separated from it, whether by the bows of boats or the boundaries of concrete steps.